iPad mini 2 with Retina display review

 In the case of video footage we did find that video shot on the new iPad mini appeared to be sharper (when viewed on our iMac screen) than those taken on our first generation iPad mini.

-iPad mini with Retina display: Battery life
+iPad mini 2 review: Battery life

 Apple claims that the new iPad mini offers 10 hours battery life, which is the same as every other iPad.
 Apple tests battery life in terms of how much web surfing over Wi-Fi, video watching and music playing can be managed.
 Surfing the web over a mobile connection will reduce the battery life to 9 hours, according to Apple.